 Facebook shows you how many people like your page or your post, among other primary metrics – but you cannot use them out of Facebook.

-Ultimately, it’s hard to recommend a Facebook page as a straight replacement for a company website.
 It’s simply too limited and proprietary to establish the trust and credibility inferred by a dedicated website; and despite search engines, like Google, prominently displaying Facebook pages in their listings, a standalone website has far more scope for performing strongly in the search engine results.

 That, however, doesn’t mean that your Facebook page is worthless.
 Having a presence on the world’s most popular social media site still provides a significant source of social media traffic and activity.